 Other DIY Cruella de Vil Costume Elements

 I assembled the rest of my Cruella costume from the closet.
 It consisted of a long black skirt, black and white wrap sweater, big black belt, black tights, and red shoes, along with a black feather boa from an old vintage costume.
 I also took the white faux sheep-skin from one of the pet beds and carried it over my arm add a flash of fur.
 Although I had been planning to wear my naturally rather wild hair down, Cruella style, windy weather called for it to be tied up, so I went for a messy topknot.
 The classic Cruella streak of white was added using baby powder and a copious amount of hairspray.
-A heavy caking of make-up, including darkening my bows and using a lot of eye shadow, and I was ready to entertain the neighbourhood!
+A heavy caking of make-up, including darkening my eyebrows and using a lot of eye shadow, and I was ready to entertain the neighbourhood.
+This is probably more makeup that I’d otherwise wear all year.
+Haha!

 DIY Decorations for Cruella's Manor